u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 Trying it out
 -------------
 QEMU is an emulator and it can emulate an x86 machine.
-Please make sure your QEMU version is 2.3.0 or above to test this.
+Please make sure your QEMU version is 6.0.0 or above to test this.
 You can run the payload with something like this::

    mkdir /tmp/efi
    cp /path/to/u-boot*.efi /tmp/efi
-   qemu-system-x86_64 -bios bios.bin -hda fat:/tmp/efi/
+   qemu-system-x86_64 -pflash edk2-x86_64-code.fd -hda fat:rw:/tmp/efi/

 Add -nographic if you want to use the terminal for output.
-Once it starts type 'fs0:u-boot-payload.efi' to run the payload or 'fs0:u-boot-app.efi' to run the application. 'bios.bin' is the EFI 'BIOS'.
-Check [2] to obtain a prebuilt EFI BIOS for QEMU or you can build one from source as well.
+Once it starts type 'fs0:u-boot-payload.efi' to run the payload or 'fs0:u-boot-app.efi' to run the application. 'edk2-x86_64-code.fd' is the EFI 'BIOS'.
+QEMU already ships both 32-bit and 64-bit EFI BIOS images.
+For 32-bit EFI 'BIOS' image, use 'edk2-i386-code.fd'.

 To try it on real hardware, put u-boot-app.efi on a suitable boot medium, such as a USB stick.
 Then you can type something like this to start it::